HungryTurtleCode/htc_website/_posts/2016-05-22-11-bootstrap-well.md

 </div>
 {% endhighlight %}

-So here we are referencing the possible answers using a long string similar to the one we created to get the question text, except this time we are referencing <span class="lang:default decode:true crayon-inline ">.possibilities</span>  instead of <span class="lang:default decode:true crayon-inline ">.text</span> .
+So here we are referencing the possible answers using a long string similar to the one we created to get the question text, except this time we are referencing
+{% ihighlight css %}{% raw %}
+.possibilities
+{% endraw %}{% endihighlight %}
+instead of
+{% ihighlight css %}{% raw %}
+.text
+{% endraw %}{% endihighlight %}.
 But we are still getting that by finding the activeQuestion index of the quizQuestions property on the dataService which we have access to in the quiz controller.

 The ng-repeat has the alias of answer and the possibilities object that we are looping through each have a value of answer, which is the text of the possible answer.
 Just to jog your memory, here is a snippet of the JSON we are dealing with.